 |1981||Wimbledon||Semi-final||Jimmy Connors||0-6 4-6 6-3 6-0 6-4.|

 Perhaps he was named Iceman not for his calm-court demeanour, but because it took some warm-up and drubbing for the thaw in his icy game to set in!
-Interestingly, two of them even saw Borg getting a bagel of his own later in the match.
+Interestingly, two of them even saw Borg handing out bagels to his opponents later in the match.

 Rafael Nadal was bageled by Dominic Thiem in the opening set of the Quarter-final of the US Open 2018.
-In a hard-fought classic five-setter, Rafa somehow survived, only to withdraw mid-way in the semifinal against Del Potro.
-The score-line for this match read as 0-6, 6-4, 7-5, 6-7, 7-6.
+In that hard-fought classic five-setter, Rafa somehow survived, only to withdraw mid-way in the semifinal against Del Potro.
+The score-line for the Rafa-Thiem match read as 0-6, 6-4, 7-5, 6-7, 7-6.

 Astonishingly, 465 times since 1969, it has so happened that an eventual winner has come back from a first set bagel, and won the match in four or five sets.
 Besides the Guistino-Moutet, Schwartzman-Rublev and Rafa-Thiem battles, there have been three other such occasions between 2016-2020–